Peter Brook (painter)

-Peter Brook RBA (1927–2009) was an English artist best known for his landscape paintings.
-He was nicknamed "The Pennine Landscape Painter" for good reason.
+Peter Brook RBA (1927–2009) was an English artist, best known for his landscape paintings.

 Life and career

 Peter Brook was born in Scholes, Holme Valley, West Yorkshire to farmer parents.
-He was educated at Goldsmith's College where he studied to become a teacher while he attended evening drawing classes and visited art galleries.
+He was educated at Goldsmith's College where he studied to become a teacher while attending evening drawing classes and visiting art galleries.
 He returned to West Yorkshire where he worked as a teacher, first at Rastrick and then Sowerby.
-He married his wife Molly in 1950.
+He married Molly in 1950.